0djek/IT_projektas/README.md

 - Those values are used to connect to database

 # Got Mark
 Mark was 6.
-Also, I got the task to filter recipes by recipe creator nickname.
+Also, I got the task to filter recipes by recipe creator nickname (included here).

 # Testing
 No tests were made, but might make later (need to learn them, ya know)